AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

     }
     ```

-    The `@PostConstruct initModel()` will always be called when the Sling Model is initialized, therefore it is a good opportunity to initialize objects that may be used by other methods in the model.
-The `pageManager` is one of a number of [Java backed global objects](https://experienceleague.adobe.com/docs/experience-manager-htl/using/htl/global-objects.html#java-backed-objects) made available to Sling Models via the `@ScriptVariable` annotation.
-The [getPage](https://www.adobe.io/experience-manager/reference-materials/cloud-service/javadoc/com/day/cq/wcm/api/PageManager.html#getPage-java.lang.String-) method takes in a path and returns an AEM [Page](https://www.adobe.io/experience-manager/reference-materials/cloud-service/javadoc/com/day/cq/wcm/api/Page.html) object or null if the path doesn't point to a valid page.
+    The `@PostConstruct initModel()` is called when the Sling Model is initialized, therefore it is a good opportunity to initialize objects that may be used by other methods in the model.
+The `pageManager` is one of several [Java&trade; backed global objects](https://experienceleague.adobe.com/docs/experience-manager-htl/content/global-objects.html) made available to Sling Models via the `@ScriptVariable` annotation.
+The [getPage](https://developer.adobe.com/experience-manager/reference-materials/cloud-service/javadoc/com/day/cq/wcm/api/PageManager.html) method takes in a path and returns an AEM [Page](https://developer.adobe.com/experience-manager/reference-materials/cloud-service/javadoc/com/day/cq/wcm/api/Page.html) object or null if the path doesn't point to a valid page.

-    This will initialize the `cardPage` variable, which will be used by the other new methods to return data about the underlying linked page.
+    This initializes the `cardPage` variable, which is used by the other new methods to return data about the underlying linked page.

 6. Review the global variables already mapped to the JCR properties saved the author dialog.
 The `@ValueMapValue` annotation is used to automatically perform the mapping.